Exhibition: 6 March – 12 July 2026 · The New Art Gallery Walsall · Free entry

 Exhibition history

-Dayshift has been shown as part of [Traveller, Your Footprints] at New Art Exchange, Nottingham (September 2022 – January 2023) and The Exiles at The New Art Gallery Walsall (November 2022 – February 2023).
+Shown as part of [Traveller, Your Footprints] at New Art Exchange, Nottingham (September 2022 – January 2023) and The Exiles at The New Art Gallery Walsall (November 2022 – February 2023).